Smart Contracts and Why Lawyers are Still in the Game.

 Bob gets 10 dollars.

-That seems like a useful system, however, all of us would probably agree that not every contractual arrangement can be reduced into a series of instructions like the above.
+That seems like a useful system that can secure contractual promises, however, all of us would probably agree that not every contractual arrangement can be reduced into a series of instructions like the above.
 Terms like “good faith” or “reasonable endeavours” would be the real nightmare to translate into a computer-readable format.
+While smart contracts have their benefits in automating certain transactional processes, there will always be a need for legal professionals to provide guidance and expertise in applying these terms within the complex landscape of contractual agreements.

-That means that the use cases for smart contracts remain quite limited for the time being, and even if some parts of a contractual arrangement can be recorded on blockchain, there remains a need for your standard terms & conditions.
+That means that the use cases for smart legal contracts remain quite limited for the time being in the legal industry, and even if some parts of a contractual arrangement can be recorded on blockchain, there remains a need for your standard terms & conditions.

 No change in jurisprudence of contracts

-That means that, smart or not, contracts still need to undergo a review process by lawyers and in the event of dispute, will need to be interpreted by lawyers.
+That means that, whether smart legal contracts or traditional contracts, contracts still need to undergo a review process by lawyers and in the event of dispute, will need to be interpreted by lawyers.
+It is necessary for lawyers to be involved.

 Need for intermediaries and/or final decision-makers